Skip to main content

 The following steps must be taken to obtain coverage for ballast water discharges under the general permit for each vessel planning to operate in Wisconsin's portion of either Lake Superior or Lake Michigan.

-1. Complete an electronic Notice of Intent (eNOI) and obtain a PDF file of the eNOI through the Environmental Protection Agency (EPA) eNOI website
+1. Complete an electronic EPA Notice of Intent (eNOI) and obtain a PDF file of the eNOI through the Environmental Protection Agency (EPA) eNOI website

 Note: A copy of an eNOI previously submitted through the EPA website can be found at EPA Vessels Search.